 What’s the Plan?

-The capital campaign “It’s In the Water” will fund the essential reconstruction of the lap pool and kiddie splash area and will result in five new pools for swimming, programs, and recreation.
+The capital campaign “It’s In the Water” will fund the essential reconstruction of the lap pool and kiddie splash area and will result in four new pools for swimming, programs, and recreation.
 None of the existing hot pools will be impacted and we plan for them to stay open throughout the construction.

 Get In Touch

 Pat Carney – Project Manager

 Recreation Fun Water

 In late 2018, Old Town Hot Springs began a partnership with UCHealth at Yampa Valley Medical Center.
 The organization now has a satellite office for their SportsMed physical therapy department at Old Town Hot Springs and staffs physical therapists at various times throughout the week who take advantage of the water.